wecarsoniv/augmented-pca/docs/source/contents/examples.rst

     :width: 400
     :alt: gene expression PCA clustering

-Now, instead of PCA, sAPCA is used to find components that, in addition to maximizing the explained variance of the data, find components that have greater fidelity to class labels.
+Now, instead of PCA, SAPCA is used to find components that, in addition to maximizing the explained variance of the data, find components that have greater fidelity to class labels.
 Ideally, this will help separate the different clusters of the gene expression data.

-Like scikit-learn's PCA implementation, sAPCA models are fit using the :python:`fit()` and :python:`fit_transform()` methods, with :python:`fit_transform()` returning a matrix of components or factors.
+Like scikit-learn's PCA implementation, SAPCA models are fit using the :python:`fit()` and :python:`fit_transform()` methods, with :python:`fit_transform()` returning a matrix of components or factors.
 The :python:`fit()` and :python:`fit_transform()` methods of AugmentedPCA models require both a primary data matrix :python:`X` and an augmenting data matrix :python:`Y` as parameters.
-For sAPCA models, the augmenting data is the supervision data matrix :python:`Y`.
+For SAPCA models, the augmenting data is the supervision data matrix :python:`Y`.
 In this case, this matrix corresponds to the matrix of one-hot encoded class labels.

 AugmentedPCA models have a tuning parameter :python:`mu`, which represents the relative strength of the augmenting objective.
 At lower values of :python:`mu`, AugmentedPCA models will prioritize maximizing explained variance in learned components, and this will produce components similar to that produced by regular PCA.
 At higher values of :python:`mu`, the augmenting objective is prioritized.
-Here, since sAPCA is being used, at higher :python:`mu` values the components will have greater clustering according to class.
+Here, since SAPCA is being used, at higher :python:`mu` values the components will have greater clustering according to class.

-Since sAPCA has a tuning hyperparameter, we can do a search over the supervision strength space.
+Since SAPCA has a tuning hyperparameter, we can do a search over the supervision strength space.
 The magnitude of this value will depend on the dataset, the scale of the features, and the dimensionality of the features.
 Here, a supervision strength in the thousands is reasonable.
 For a smaller number of features, these values may be much too large.